 - Key Staff Bios: Short bios (2-3 sentences) of the primary administrative and artistic personnel, including contract artists, who will be involved in the grant activity.
 Do NOT upload resumes.

 - Lesson Plan or Content Outline: Insert one sample lesson plan for one lesson that will be taught as part of the proposed project (limit 5 pages).
 Do NOT send lesson samples for the entire project or for more than one lesson.
 Samples should include instructional objectives and method of assessment.
 A content outline is a less formal version of a lesson plan but should still include instructional objectives and method of assessment.

-- Schedule: Outline the schedule of activities with as much detail as possible, such as the daily and/or weekly schedule for both students and artists.
+- Schedule: Outline the schedule of activities with as much detail as possible, such as the daily and/or weekly schedule for both students and staff.

 - Verification Letter: The letter should detail the selection criteria and process used to verify that the majority (51% or more) of participants are at risk based on one or more of the indicators established in these grant guidelines.

 - Board of Directors List: Only nonprofit organizations with 501(c)3 status upload this document.
 Entities of government and PK-12 public schools do not provide a Board of Directors List.

 - Full Name